ViamapAps/viamap-ts-react-example/README.md

 ## If you have questions

-Contact Viamap (info@viamap.net) if you have questions or need for clarifications
+Contact Viamap (info@viamap.net) if you have questions or suggestions.